-The peak flows on High Lode and the smaller drains should be considered when considering drainage.
+The peak flows on High Lode should be considered when considering drainage.

 Assessment for runoff should include allowance for climate change effects.

 New or re-development should adopt exemplar source control SuDS techniques to reduce the risk of frequent low impact flooding due to post-development runoff.